OccupyWallStreet/nycga4/wp-content/plugins/network-latest-posts/readme.txt

 * @honor_sticky       : Sort sticky posts to the top of the list, ordered by requested sort order

 == Changelog ==

+= 3.7.1 =
+* Fixed notices: warning notices for undeclared variables
+* Added Iranian translation

+= 3.7 =
+* Improved pagination, replaced $.live by $.on supporing newest versions of jQuery

+= 3.6.3 =
+* New parameter: display_date, allows to display post dates along with other metadata
+* Feature enhancement: Paginated posts are now compatible with newest versions of jQuery and page is auto-scrolled to put new pages into browser view.

+= 3.6.2 =
+* Pagination fixed, improved jQuery function to fix and speed up paginated results.

+= 3.6.1 =
+* Improved widget class security for compatibility with certain PHP configurations.
+* Tested compatibility with WordPress 4.1.1

+= 3.6 =
+* Added filters for custom HTML tags.

 = 3.5.6 =
 * Bug in translation file fixed, Greek (el) was being used as Hebrew (he_IL).